 Day 8: Pamukkale - Antalya

-- A morning departure will take us overland to the much desired and most photographed site of Pamukkale.
+- Your guide will meet you at your hotel and a morning departure will take you overland to the much desired and highly photographed site of Pamukkale.
 With an optional chance to swim in the thermal waters of Cleopatra's baths, you'll see the beautiful white travertines and the remarkable site of Hierapolis.
-Later in the afternoon you will continue through the mountains to the pearl of the Mediterranean - Antalya.
-Your hotel will be on the coast allowing you access to swimming when the weather is warm.

 Day 9: Antalya

-- Perge and Aspendos were sister cities that still marvel in the sun.
-A morning departure will take you to each to spend some time.
-You may also visit a local waterfall before returning to your hotel in Antalya.
+- You may also visit an optional local waterfall before returning to your hotel in Antalya.

 Day 10: Antalya